ToyotaResearchInstitute/att-aware/README.md

 Any field which starts with `anno` is the annotation.
 For more details refer to supplementary material of the paper.
 Datasets are assumed to be downloaded in `~/data/datasets/MAAD_ATT_AWARENESS_LABELS.csv` (can be a symbolic link).

+Both the gaze dataset and the annotation dataset are available as a zipped folder for download [[here](https://drive.google.com/drive/u/3/folders/11fAUqTEXbuBxaC8Mw806taxc6Qj9b5Vl)].

 ### Optic Flow
 MAAD uses optic flow of the videos as a side-channel information to perform temporal regularizations.
 For the purposes of our model, we utilized [[RAFT: Recurrent All Pairs Field Transforms for Optical Flow](https://arxiv.org/pdf/2003.12039.pdf)] to generate optic flow.
 For each video in the dataset, the optic flow model has to be run all frame pairs N frames apart.
 The current code assumes that the optic flow generated is at half-resolution with a padding of 2 pixels (on each side) along the y direction.
 These parameters denoted as `OPTIC_FLOW_SCALE_FACTOR, OPTIC_FLOW_H_PAD, OPTIC_FLOW_W_PAD` can be altered in the `att-aware/src/maad/utils/maad_consts.py` file to suit your needs.